 How to create an NFT

-Creating an NFT is a relatively simple process, and does not require deep knowledge of the crypto industry.
+Creating an NFT is a relatively simple process, and does not require deep knowledge of crypto.
 Before creating your NFT, you’ll need to decide which blockchain you want to mint it on.

 Ethereum is by far the leading blockchain service for NFTs, so it makes sense to use that if you’re looking for the widest reach possible.